Starfield: How to Find the Moon Jumper – Free Lanes Vehicle Guide

 • In tight spaces (canyons, near outposts), favor small hops over full-power launches so you don’t slam into geometry or overshoot ledges.

 If you’re already comfortable with the REV-8’s handling, expect the Moon Jumper to feel like taking the stabilizers off.
-It will reward precise timing and punish careless boosting, especially on very low gravity bodies.
+It rewards precise timing and punishes careless boosting, especially on very low gravity bodies.

 🎮